Chinatowns more vibrant after pandemic, anti-Asian violence

 There has been renewed attention from cities, companies and younger Asian Americans from outside these historic Chinatowns.
-Wells Fargo partnered with the Chinatown Media & Arts Collaborative on the “heroes” mural.
-Everyone wanted to “really address anti-Asian hate and to uplift Asian American voices,” said Jenny Leung, executive director of the Chinese Culture Center of San Francisco, which is part of the Collaborative.
+Wells Fargo partnered with the Chinese Culture Center of San Francisco on the “heroes” mural.
+Everyone wanted to “really address anti-Asian hate and to uplift Asian American voices,” said Jenny Leung, the executive director of the Center, which is a member of the Chinatown Media & Arts Collaborative.
 Youths voted on who to put on the mural.

 “Frequently the way that Chinatown looks is imported as a tourist kind of attraction and fantasy for visitors to see,” Leung said.
 “It’s never really about celebrating the community’s perspective and voice.”

-The idea for the “Neon” festival was briefly discussed pre-pandemic.
+The idea for the “Neon” festival, which was overseen by the Chinatown Media & Arts Collaborative, was briefly discussed pre-pandemic.
 But the events of the last two years lent urgency to it.

 “We wanted to kind of push that deadline a little bit earlier in order to be able to address the 20, 30, 40, empty storefronts that are increasingly rising in the community,” said Leung, who characterizes Chinatown as a “museum without walls.”

-Note: This story has been updated to correct that the mural was a partnership between Wells Fargo and the Chinese Culture Center of San Francisco, not Chinatown Media & Arts Collaborative.